Wakefield–241st Street station

-The Wakefield–241st Street station (signed as 241st Street) is a terminal station on the IRT White Plains Road Line of the New York City Subway, located at the intersection of 241st Street and White Plains Road in the Wakefield neighborhood of the Bronx.
-It is served by the 2 train at all times.
+The Wakefield–241st Street station (signed as 241st Street) is a terminal station on the IRT White Plains Road Line of the New York City Subway.
+Located at the intersection of 241st Street and White Plains Road in the Wakefield neighborhood of the Bronx, it is served by the 2 train at all times.
 This station is geographically the northernmost station in the entire New York City Subway system.

 History

 The station officially opened on December 13, 1920, as East 241st Street, when the final portion of the line was opened.
 The line had been extended one stop north from East 238th Street.
 This portion of the line had its opening delayed, owing to construction on the line between the two stations for the construction of the 239th Street Yard.
 Additional time was required to modify the structure to avoid a grade crossing at the entrance to the yard.
 The city government took over the IRT's operations on June 12, 1940.

 The station was renovated from July to December 2005 at a cost of $17.25 million.
 The station, as part of the renovation, got a new high-quality public address system, new platform edge and ADA tactile warning strips, major structural repairs, new canopies over the stairs and platforms, repaired walls, renewed floors, and a redesign of the area around the station booth.

 In 2019, the Metropolitan Transportation Authority announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
+In May 2024, the Federal Transit Administration awarded the MTA $157 million for accessibility renovations at five stations, including Wakefield–241st Street.
+The funds would be used to add elevators, signs, and public-announcement systems, as well as repair platforms and stairs, at each station.